Top Questions > Classes & Registration

 To drop or withdraw from a class, log in to your eWOLF account and click on the Add/Drop Classes icon on the Dashboard.
 Or you can complete, sign, and submit a drop/add form at the Office of the Registrar on your campus.
 See all drop, add and withdraw dates.

 FRCC has a number of appeal processes within the college to not only comply with required state procedures, but also to provide a student an opportunity to a fair and expeditious means to resolve issues that affect a student’s enrollment.
 Students can submit one College-Wide Appeal form for the most commonly submitted appeals listed below.
-Click on each appeal to learn more about it and the specific procedures.
+This form only needs to be completed once a semester for all appeals listed below.
+Click on each appeal link for more information.

 Other appeals that require different procedures and forms include:

 FRCC offers a two-year A.A.S. degree and one-year certificates in our Veterinary Technology program at our Larimer Campus in Fort Collins.
 See the requirements, class descriptions, contact information and more.

 Check the Academic Calendar for exact start and end dates, as well as important dates and deadlines for each term.

 FRCC operates on a semester system.
 Generally, classes begin in late August for fall term, shortly after the New Year for spring term, and around the last week of May for summer term.
 Fall and spring classes are each 15 weeks long.
 The Summer semester is 10 weeks long.

 We do have condensed courses available each semester that are held for less than the regular 10 or 15 week term.